 - All staff should wear disposable gloves and aprons for all contact with the patient. - Gloves and apron should be changed between tasks, removed in the room, disposed of as infectious waste and hands washed with liquid soap and warm running water after removing PPE. - Gloves and apron should be worn if a home visit is undertaken to a symptomatic patient.
-Gloves should be removed first, then remove apron, dispose of in the patient's household waste and wash hands thoroughly.
+Gloves should be removed first and hands washed, then apron removed and disposed of in the patient's household waste and hands washed thoroughly.

-Refer to the 'Personal protective equipment Policy for General Practice'.
+Refer to the 'PPE Policy for General Practice'.